adrian-cucuet/dermaskin-p4/README.md

   * Make sure your settings.py option DEBUG = True is set to FALSE.
   * Ensure you have your Procfile created with the following code :
       * web: gunicorn carstyleautos.wsgi

-* You can find the deployed version of the website here : <a href="https://dermaskin-pp4-37d6c98e9c3c.herokuapp.com/" target="_blank">DermaSkin</a>

 <hr>